iluwatar/java-design-patterns/servant/README.md

 In plain words

-> The Servant pattern centralizes common functionality for a group of classes, enabling decoupled and reusable operations without altering the classes themselves.
+> The Java Servant pattern effectively centralizes common functionality for multiple classes, enabling decoupled and reusable operations in software development without altering the original classes, promoting efficient Java design practices.

 Wikipedia says

 > In software engineering, the servant pattern defines an object used to offer some functionality to a group of classes without defining that functionality in each of them.
 A Servant is a class whose instance (or even just class) provides methods that take care of a desired service, while objects for which (or with whom) the servant does something, are taken as parameters.

-**Programmatic Example**
+## Programmatic Example of Servant Pattern in Java

 The Servant design pattern is a behavioral design pattern that defines a class that provides some sort of service to a group of classes.
 This pattern is particularly useful when these classes lack some common functionality that can't be added to the superclass.
 The Servant class brings this common functionality to a group of classes.